RakhithJK/v1s1t0r1sh3r3-airgeddon-wiki/Docker-Linux.md

 The easiest way is to launch on host this command:

-`airmon-ng check kill` -> This will kill conflicting processes.
+`airmon-ng check kill` &#8594; This will kill conflicting processes.

 Or if you prefer, you can directly disable `network-manager`.
 To do this there are several ways.
-Depending of your Linux distribution the command can change.
-Some of them:
+Depending on your Linux distribution the command may vary.
+Some of them are:

-`service network-manager stop` -> Valid for Kali, Backbox, Ubuntu, Debian, Raspbian, Parrot and Cyborg.<br/>
+`service network-manager stop` &#8594; Valid for Kali, Backbox, Ubuntu, Debian, Raspbian, Parrot and Cyborg.<br/>
-`service NetworkManager stop` -> Valid for SuSE, CentOS, Fedora, Gentoo and Red Hat.<br/>
+`service NetworkManager stop` &#8594; Valid for SuSE, CentOS, Fedora, Gentoo and Red Hat.<br/>
-`systemctl stop NetworkManager.service` -> Valid for Arch, BlackArch and OpenMandriva.<br/>
+`systemctl stop NetworkManager.service` &#8594; Valid for Arch, BlackArch and OpenMandriva.<br/>

 The goal is to see at `hostapd` window something like this: